War for Christian Imagery

-What do you think of?
+What do you think of when you hear the phrase, "Christian art"?
 Maybe Leonardo da Vinci’s Last Supper or Thomas Kinkade’s Cobblestone Bridge.
 Or maybe the wall decor in Hobby Lobby that always seems to be 50% to 90% off!

 I know the term brings to mind different things to different people.
 But what is Christian art?